Rams in Recovery

 For the latest news and happenings check out our Facebook page.

-College Behavioral and Emotional Health Institute (COBE) conducted a symposium From Research to Rehab: A Town Hall Meeting on Substance Use and Young People on April 15th, 2016.
-Visit the website to download slides from the sessions and to see pictures from the event.
+College Behavioral and Emotional Health Institute (COBE) & The Wellness Resource Center are excited to part to host a symposium From Research to Recovery: A Town Hall Meeting on Substance Use and Young People on April 18+19, 2018.
+Video recordings of last years' talks are available.

 Rams in Recovery exists through the generosity of alumni, families and friends of the program.
-Donations support staffing the Recovery Program, supporting meals and events, and scholarships for students in recovery.
-Read more about the JHW Foundation challenge grant to expand Rams in Recovery programs.
+Donations support staffing, meals and events, and scholarships for students in recovery.
+In 2017-2018, The JHW Foundation has again contributed a 1:1 match of up to $15,000 for all gifts to Rams in Recovery.